timescale/docs/use-timescale/hypertables/create.md

 To create a hypertable, you need to create a standard PostgreSQL table, and then convert it into a hypertable.

-Hypertables are intended for time-series data, so your table needs a column that holds time values.
-This can be a timestamptz, date, or integer.
-Ensure that you set the datatype for the `time` column as `timestamptz` and not `timestamp`.
-For more information, see [PostgreSQL timestamp][postgresql-timestamp].
+Hypertables are designed for real-time analytics and partitioned by columns that hold time values.
+These can be of the `timestamptz`, `date`, or `integer` types.
+While `timestamp` is also supported, a best practice is to use `timestamptz` instead.
+For why the use of `timestamp` is discouraged, see [PostgreSQL timestamp][postgresql-timestamp].

 <Procedure>